autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Homework/Chapter 20 Homework.md

 # Problems
 2)
-	a) Electrons were added to the rod, because
+	a) Electrons were added to the rod, because the